 6. Where one of the partners was born before 6 April 1935 the partners will be entitled to an allowance equivalent to the married couple's allowance (see next topic below).

 7. Anti-avoidance legislation is extended to include civil partners in the same way as spouses.
 This includes the legislation relating to settlements, company control and the transfer of assets abroad.

 Gift Aid donations, carry back - Gift Aid donations can be carried back from the current year to the previous year providing an election is made on the Tax Return.
-For example, when filing your 2012/13 Tax Return, you can elect for any Gift Aid donations made during the period from 6th April 2013 to the date of filing to be carried back to 2012/13.
+For example, when filing your 2020/21 Tax Return, you can elect for any Gift Aid donations made during the period from 6th April 2020 to the statutory date of filing to be carried back to 2020/21.

 NOTE: Once a Tax Return is filed you cannot go back and make the "carry back" claim later.

 Dividends or salary? - small/family companies may be tempted to pay out profits via dividends rather than salary as costs are reduced and cash flow greatly improved.
 However, the following points must be remembered: